YarikRevich/simple-read/docs/README.md

 ## Inspiration
-There exist lots of different cross-platform file readers, but as ordinar users we noticed, that the first half of them has lots of ads, and the second half costs some money.
+There exist lots of different cross-platform file readers, but as ordinar users we noticed, that the first half of them has lots of ads, and the second half has a pay-wall.
 That's why we decided to create our own free of charge cross-platform file reader.